ilievladiulian/mooc_server/README.md

+# mooc_server
-# mooc_server - server implemented in java that provides a web api for the Elearning App
+Server implemented in java that provides a web api for the Elearning App

 ## Setup
 1. Clone the repository on your local machine.